 A modern business supply chain can be long and complex.
-Contrary to what most people believe, the process by which a product moves from raw materials through manufacture to retail is riddled with risks.
+Contrary to popular belief, the process by which a product moves from raw materials through manufacture to retail is riddled with risks.
 One effective way to prepare your business for inflation is to protect the supply chain, especially if you deal in physical goods.

-The most common risks to small business’s supply chains are:
+The most common risks to small business’ supply chains are: